cev-api/Wurst7-CevAPI/README.md

 ![ESP](https://i.imgur.com/1F7zU31.png)

+### TriggerBot Improvements
+- Can now select the mob and the desired weapon/tool to use against them and it will quickly auto-switch when detected
+  - Limited to three different mobs for now to prevent clutter

 ### Nuker Improvements
 - Auto toggle AutoTool option (If it wasn't on already, it will be enabled when using Nuker then turned off with Nuker)